SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 Projects and variants can only be deleted from the archive.
 Therefore, no variant or project can be deleted directly.
 It must always be moved to the archive first.
 From the archive, the variant or project can be deleted or restored, i.e., the archiving can be undone.
-This logic is intended to prevent projects or variations from being accidentally deleted.
+This logic is intended to prevent projects or variants from being accidentally deleted.

 > If a project is deleted, all of its variants will also be deleted.

 ### Visiblity of versions

-It is important to understand that the projects and variations are available to all users with read or write access.
+It is important to understand that the projects and variants are available to all users with read or write access.
 The snapshot versions are only visible to the respective editing user and are no longer available to the user after publication (saving) since they are automatically deleted after successful publishing.